MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 .NET Multi-platform App UI.
 A cross-platform framework for creating native mobile and desktop apps with C# and XAML.
 An evolution of `Xamarin.Forms` extended from mobile to desktop scenarios, with UI controls rebuilt from the ground up for performance and extensibility.
 [What is .NET MAUI?](/dotnet/maui/what-is-maui).

 #### Packaged app
-Packaged apps use MSIX to give users an easy installation, uninstallation, and update experience.
-A packaged app's process runs inside a lightweight app container; and is isolated using file system and registry virtualization.
-A packaged app has package identity at runtime, which is needed for certain Windows features (for example, custom context menu extensions).
-See [What's the difference between apps that are packaged, unpackaged, and packaged with external location?](/windows/apps/get-started/windows-developer-faq#what-s-the-difference-between-apps-that-are-packaged--unpackaged--and-packaged-with-external-location)).
+For definitions of apps that are packaged, unpackaged, and packaged with external location, see [Deployment overview](/windows/apps/package-and-deploy/).
+That topic also explains the advantages and disadvantages of each option.

-#### Packaging with external location
+#### Packaged app with external location

-Packaging with external location offers a hybrid between packaged and unpackaged apps.
-A packaged app with external location uses MSIX to package, but it uses a non-MSIX installer.
-A packaged app with external location has package identity at runtime.
-You could think of this option as a bring-your-own-installer model.
-See [What's the difference between apps that are packaged, unpackaged, and packaged with external location?](/windows/apps/get-started/windows-developer-faq#what-s-the-difference-between-apps-that-are-packaged--unpackaged--and-packaged-with-external-location)).
+For definitions of apps that are packaged, unpackaged, and packaged with external location, see [Deployment overview](/windows/apps/package-and-deploy/).
+That topic also explains the advantages and disadvantages of each option.

 #### Project Reunion
 The codename for the Windows App SDK.
 No longer in use.